enieber/todo-shell/README.md

-# todo-shell
+# Todo in markdown

-Todo list with shell and markdown format
+Todo list with markdown format using shell or python

+## How to use with shell

+- clone project
+- create folder lab/daylog
+- change default city to code of you city
+- create file of day with ./today.sh

-## How to use
+## How to use with python

 - clone project
 - create folder lab/daylog